withriley/cloud-sql-proxy/README.md

 The above example creates an IAP tunnel to the VM named `cloudsqlproxy-695b` on port `3306` using the local host port `3306`.
 The Cloud SQL proxy listens on whichever port is relevant to the database you're connecting to (in this example we're connecting to a MySQL Cloud SQL instance, so the Cloud SQL Proxy automatically listens on port `3306`).

+For more information, please refer to the Cloud SQL Proxy documentation [here](https://cloud.google.com/sql/docs/mysql/sql-proxy).

 ## Assumptions

 * You have a Cloud SQL instance already created